mpat8121/portfolio/content/blog/adding-sign-in-with-apple-to-ionic-capacitor-apps-with-firebase.md

 description: Authentication is vital for any app with user accounts.
 Apple requires that their authentication provider is available on all apps submitted to the iOS app store.
-categories: ["ionic", "firebase", "javascript"]
+categories: ["Ionic", "Firebase", "Javascript"]
-image: ../assets/sign-in-with-apple-feature.jpg
+image: /assets/sign-in-with-apple-feature.jpg
 ---
 ### Setup the Firebase Project